-Too often the mention of Cleveland Ohio is met with jokes and jeers.
+Too often the mention of Cleveland, Ohio is met with jokes and jeers.
 As we north coast residents know, however, the truth is far different from the national perception.
 Cleveland is a great place to live.
-Sure we have our challenges.
+Sure, we have our challenges.
 What city doesn't?
 But, Cleveland has a lot to offer.
-Below are my choices for the Best things about Cleveland.
-Do you have something you'd like me to add?
-Send me an email at firstname.lastname@example.org.
+Below are our choices for the best things about Cleveland.

 01 of 13

 02 of 13

 Cleveland's 20th-century heritage as a major manufacturing center has given the city a legacy of world-class arts and cultural institutions.
 Among these are the Cleveland Museum of Art, founded in 1913 on land donated by Western Union founder Jeptha Wade and others; the Cleveland Orchestra, whose neo-classical home, Severance Hall, was built by industrialist John L. Severance; and the Cleveland Botanical Garden, founded in 1930 as a home for the 17,000-book botanical library donated by Eleanor Squire.

 Lake Erie, rarely more than a few miles away in Cleveland, is a great source of recreation, scenic beauty, and natural resources (such as the salt mines under the lake).
 It's also a vital element in creating Lake Erie Icewine and the Lake Effect snow that protects our north coast gardens in the winter.
 The history of Lake Erie can be explored all along the coastline at lighthouses, maritime history museums, and such unique sites as the Glacial Grooves on Kelleys Island.